uiuc-focal-lab/syncode/README.md

 <details>
   <summary>Click to Expand on the List of Arguments for SynCode</summary>

 - `mode` (str, optional): Mode for inference. `grammar_mask` and `grammar_strict` are the modes that enable our tool. `original` is the mode for the original LLM.
-Defaults to "grammar_strict". "original" mode is used for the original LLM without any grammar constraints and "grammar_strict" mode is a stricter mode for grammar-constrained generation.
+Defaults to "grammar_strict". "original" mode are used for the original LLM without any grammar constraints and "grammar_strict" mode is a stricter mode for a grammar-constrained generation.

 - `model` (str): Model ID for Hugging Face model hub or model name if stored locally.

 - `quantize` (bool, optional): Quantize the model to bfloat16.
 Defaults to True.

-- `device` (str, optional): Device to run the model on.
-Defaults to "cuda".
+- `device` (str, optional): The device on which the model is run.
+Defaults to `cuda`.

 - `grammar` (str, optional): Grammar in EBNF form (string or file path) or language for constrained generation.
 Defaults to None.
 You can use one of the `python`, `go`, `sql`, `json`, `java`, `calc` or pass in a custom grammar (check notebooks for examples) in EBNF format.